Tone (linguistics): Tone and intonation

 Both lexical or grammatical tone and prosodic intonation are cued by changes in pitch, as well as sometimes by changes in phonation.
 Lexical tone coexists with intonation, with the lexical changes of pitch like waves superimposed on larger swells.
 For example, Luksaneeyanawin (1993) describes three intonational patterns in Thai: falling (with semantics of "finality, closedness, and definiteness"), rising ("non-finality, openness and non-definiteness") and "convoluted" (contrariness, conflict and emphasis).
 The phonetic realization of these intonational patterns superimposed on the five lexical tones of Thai (in citation form) are as follows:

 With convoluted intonation, it appears that high and falling tone conflate, while the low tone with convoluted intonation has the same contour as rising tone with rising intonation.

 Tonal polarity

 Languages with simple tone systems or pitch accent may have one or two syllables specified for tone, with the rest of the word taking a default tone.
 Such languages differ in which tone is marked and which is the default.
 In Navajo, for example, syllables have a low tone by default, whereas marked syllables have high tone.
 In the related language Sekani, however, the default is high tone, and marked syllables have low tone.
-There are parallels with stress: English stressed syllables have a higher pitch than unstressed syllables, whereas in Russian, stressed syllables have a lower pitch.
+There are parallels with stress: English stressed syllables have a higher pitch than unstressed syllables.